slangenhuizen-nu/stat263-finalproject/README.md

 __Summary of key results:__

 Our final model achieved a training accuracy of 75.00% and a test accuracy of 79.01%.
+A summary of the different models we experimented with is provided below:

 | **Model**             | **Summary**                                                                                                                                                                               | **Training Accuracy** | **Test Accuracy** |
 | --------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------- | ----------------- |